notuntoward/ref/obsidian/Obsidian Share Vault/lit/lit_notes/Morris25dataDrivenTrumpCvr.md

 >  Morris, G. Elliott.
 Interview with Michael Podhorzer about a Data-Driven Approach to Covering Trump.
 13 May 2025, https://www.gelliottmorris.com/p/interview-with-michael-podhorzer.

+A discussion between a data-driven journalist, E. Morris, and a long-time commentator, M. Podhorzer, a little before the election.
+There are some misses, like their belief in the importance of abortion (I think it turned out to not be the most important thing in 2024), and the rule of law/democracy.
+But there was also cost/benefit of populism and poll following.

+I listened to this during a workout, and wrote down a timestamp where I remembered there being some juicy poll results about Trump policy vs. policy statements but I couldn't find it (I thought it was 36:40)
+### Popularism plusses and minuses (for Democrats)
+i.e. focusing only on issues perceived as most popular (by polling, I guess) and downplaying less popular ones.
+#### Minuses of Populism
+1. hard to know what's really popular [[lit/lit_notes/Morris25dataDrivenTrumpCvr.md#^3qtn |[00:20:00]]]
+2. you're always worried about saying wrong thing, not bold or inspiring [[lit/lit_notes/Morris25dataDrivenTrumpCvr.md#^cnbi |[00:20:19]]]
+3. politics also about values and identity, not just policy [[lit/lit_notes/Morris25dataDrivenTrumpCvr.md#^2h63 |[00:20:34]]]
+#### Plusses of Populism
+1. corrective to left-wing politics completely indifferent to public opinion [[lit/lit_notes/Morris25dataDrivenTrumpCvr.md#^jxkb |[00:20:55]]]
 %% begin Obsidian Notes %%
 ___
 ### Video Transcript: Interview with Michael Podhorzer